jasonsutherland/c4-bootstrap-nginx-php/README.md

 ##HOWTO bootstrap

+bootstraping your server will install the requested environment on your sysetm.

 Fire up your Ubuntu server or EC2 instance.
 These scripts are designed to work on Ubuntu 10.04 LTS!!!!

 Now fork this git repo and clone onto your new server: